Ruteri/tee-service-provisioning-backend/README.md

 2. **Configuration Preparation**:
    - Configurations and secrets are stored in content-addressed storage backends
    - References to storage backends are registered in the governance contract
-   - Workload identities are whitelisted for authorized access
+   - Workload identities are allowlisted for authorized access

 ### 2. TEE Instance Provisioning